Bridge The Gap

 We have extensive experience with learning exceptionalities and are well-equipped to design individualized programs.
 During the intake process, we will discuss your child’s specific needs in detail and determine together how to structure their time with us.

 Tuition for the Bridge the Gap program is based on the number of days attended per week.
-Please contact us directly or complete an Intake Questionnaire to begin a conversation about enrollment and fees.
+Please contact us directly or complete an intake questionnaire to begin a conversation about enrollment and fees.

 Start the Admissions Process